-West leads the ♥Q from his sequence and it's time to Count and Plan.
+West leads the vQ from his sequence and it's time to Count and Plan.

 A count of top tricks shows there to be seven: two Spades, two Hearts and three Diamonds.
-A 3-2 Diamond break would swell the total to ten as Diamonds might actually produce six tricks (in vindication of North's bidding) provided we took the elementary precaution of playing off the •Q as the first play in the suit.
+A 3-2 Diamond break would swell the total to ten as Diamonds might actually produce six tricks (in vindication of North's bidding) provided we took the elementary precaution of playing off the Q as the first play in the suit.

 However, what if Diamonds are actually 4-1?
-Well, it might not be obvious at first sight but the first Heart must be taken in the closed hand with the King as the VA may well be needed for later as access to dummy's long Diamonds.
+Well, it might not be obvious at first sight but the first Heart must be taken in the closed hand with the King as the $\checkmark$ A may well be needed for later as access to dummy's long Diamonds.

-Having taken the ▼K we continue with the ◆Q and a Diamond to the ◆K. Oops!
+Having taken the $\mathbf{V}K$ we continue with the $\mathbf{Q}$ and a Diamond to the $\mathbf{V}K$ .
+Oops!
 Diamonds are 4-1.
 What now?
-Well, we simply play off the ◆A and give up a Diamond to West.
-This sets up set up two baby Diamonds as winners and we have the ▼A as means of access to them.
+Well, we simply play off the $\mathbf{A}A$ and give up a Diamond to West.
+This sets up set up two baby Diamonds as winners and we have the $\mathbf{V}A$ as means of access to them.

-West continues Hearts, placing the lead on table, so we cash the remaining Diamonds while we have the chance and finally swell the total to nine tricks by taking the ♠A K.
+West continues Hearts, placing the lead on table, so we cash the remaining Diamonds while we have the chance and finally swell the total to nine tricks by taking the A K.